Determinantal point process models and statistical inference : Extended version: Inference for stationary models

 \subsection{Spanish towns dataset}

-The Spanish towns dataset displayed in Figure~\ref{fig:data}\subref{subfig:data:spanish} was first analysed in \cite{Glass:Tobler:71}.
-In a subsequent analysis \cite{Ripley:88} recommended using a Strauss hard-core model, with four parameters: A hard-core distance $\hc$, an interaction distance $R$, an abundance parameter $\beta$ and an interaction parameter $\gamma$.
+The Spanish towns dataset (Figure~\ref{fig:data}\subref{subfig:data:spanish}) was first analysed in \cite{Glass:Tobler:71}.
+In a subsequent analysis, \cite{Ripley:88} used a Strauss hard-core model specified by four parameters: A hard-core distance $\hc$, an interaction distance $R$, an abundance parameter $\beta$, and an interaction parameter $\gamma$.
 The MLE for $\hc$ is the minimal observed distance, $r_{\min}$, but more commonly $\frac{nr_{\min}}{n+1}$ is used.
 Estimation of $R$ is typically based on an ad-hoc method such as maximum profile pseudo-likelihood (see e.g.\ \cite{moeller:waagepetersen:00}).
 Conditionally on $\hc$ and $R$, the parameters $\beta$ and $\gamma$ can e.g.\ be estimated by the maximum pseudo-likelihood method or much more computationally demanding Markov chain Monte Carlo methods to approximate the likelihood can be used.
 Following an analysis in \cite{illian:penttinen:stoyan:stoyan:08}, we use their estimates $\hcest=0.83$ and $\hat{R}=3.5$.
 Further, we estimate $\beta$ and $\gamma$ using the approximate likelihood method of \cite{Huang:Ogata:99} available in \texttt{spatstat}.
-The estimates are $\hat{\beta}=0.11$ and $\hat{\gamma}=0.85$.
+The estimates are $\hat{\beta}=0.13$ and $\hat{\gamma}=0.48$.

 Figure~\ref{fig:spanishenvelopes} is used to assess the goodness of fit for the Strauss hard-core model.
-It shows non-parametric estimates of $L(r)-r$, the nearest neighbour distribution function $G(r)$, the empty space function $F(r)$, and $J(r)=(1-G(r))/(1-F(r))$, together with $2.5\%$ and $97.5\%$ pointwise quantiles (gray lines) for these summary statistics based on 400 simulations of the fitted Strauss hard-core model (for definitions of $F$ and $G$, see e.g.\ \cite{moeller:waagepetersen:00}).
-Overall the model appears to provide an acceptable fit, but the characteristic cusp of the envelopes of $L(r)-r$ at $r=\hat{R}=3.5$ seem to be a somewhat artificial model effect that the dataset does not exhibit.
+The dashed central lines show non-parametric estimates of $L(r)-r$, the nearest neighbour distribution function $G(r)$, and the empty space function $F(r)$ (for definitions of $F$ and $G$, see e.g.\ \cite{moeller:waagepetersen:00}).
+The plots in the top row also show $2.5\%$ and $97.5\%$ pointwise quantiles (gray lines) for these summary statistics based on 4000 simulations of the fitted Strauss hard-core model.
+Overall the model appears to provide an acceptable fit, but the characteristic cusp of the envelopes of $L(r)-r$ at $r=\hat{R}=3.5$ seem to be a somewhat artificial model effect that the dataset does not exhibit (see also Example~3.14 in \cite{illian:penttinen:stoyan:stoyan:08}).
+The plots in the bottom row show the rank envelopes of \cite{myllymaki:etal:13} using the authors' R package \texttt{spptest} with a significance level of 5\%.
+In contrast to the pointwise envelopes these are global envelopes and if the non-parametric estimate exits the envelopes the deviation is significant at the 5\% level.
+The rank envelope test also yields an interval for the $p$-value, and the $p$-value intervals for all three summary statistics are above 5\% (which corresponds to the non-parametric estimates staying within the envelopes).